pachyderm/pachyderm/doc/deployment/deploy_custom.md

 The `dash` `Service` and `Deployment` will be omitted if the `--no-dashboard` is used.
-Likewise, if `--dashboard-only` is specified, manifests for the Pachyderm enterprise UI only will be generated.
+Likewise, if `--dashboard-only` is specified, Pachyderm generates the manifests for the Pachyderm enterprise UI only.

 The most common items that you can edit in `Service` manifests are the `NodePort` values for various services, and the `containerPort` values for `Deployment` manifests.